 - Close community

 - Extracurricular activities

-Given this understanding of factors influencing resilience, we can form specific strategies to help build it in our children.
+Given this understanding of protective factors, we can form specific strategies to help build it in our children.

 Here are four proven strategies for raising resilient kids: